(photo by Kasey Cox)

 AT THIS TIME,...

-Presently I am working on 2 additional album projects planned for 2014 release; a blues album and a Christmas album.
-There's so much more work to do,... wish me luck, love and an interesting journey.
+Presently I am working on a new blues album due for release in 2017.
+There's so much more creative work to do,... wish me luck, love and an interesting journey.
 I wish all 3 back at you.

 THANKS FOR VISITING !!